Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing: Case Studies for Complete Testing Process

-For each case study, we will present an overview of the program's design along with its corresponding Q-UML diagram.
-Subsequently, we will delve into the testing design, with a particular emphasis on integration testing.
-This analysis will allow us to assess the efficacy of our testing approach in the context of multi-subroutine quantum programs.
+We have chosen three cases for examination: (1) Quantum Phase Estimation, (2) Shor's Factoring Program, and (3) Linear System Solver.
+Each case study will begin with an overview of the program's design and then delve into the testing design.
+We will provide the complete testing process details for case 1, and our focus for the other two cases will be primarily on integration testing strategies.
+This analysis will enable us to assess the effectiveness of our testing approach within the context of multi-subroutine quantum programs.
+At the end of this section, we will share insights and testing experiences derived from these case studies.